ouqiyang/MLCMS_Fin/README.md

-First, change to the project root directory.
 For building the environment, first run:

     pip install -r code/requirements.txt

-For the whole process of training, testing and evaluating the model,  use:
+For training, testing and evaluating the model,  use:

     python code/main.py